noelleleigh/pdf-from-markdown/README.md

 # pdf-from-markdown
-Generate a GitHub-styled PDF from a Markdown document at a URL using Node.js.
-Intended for use with documents whose canonical versions live as Markdown files on the web.
-I got fed up with wrestling with `pandoc` and other tools and decided to make my own that works for my needs using [Node.js](https://nodejs.org/).

-Markdown parsing is done with [markdown-it](https://github.com/markdown-it/markdown-it) and PDF generation is done by [puppeteer](https://github.com/GoogleChrome/puppeteer).
+Generate a GitHub-styled PDF from a local or online Markdown document.

 ## Install & Usage
 1. Clone from GitHub: